Angela Carter: Commemoration

 English Heritage unveiled a blue plaque at Carter's final home at 107, The Chase in Clapham, South London in September 2019.
 She wrote many of her books in the sixteen years she lived at the address, as well as tutoring the young Kazuo Ishiguro.

-In 2008, the British Library acquired the Angela Carter Papers, a large collection of 224 files and volumes containing manuscripts, correspondence, personal diaries, photographs and audio cassettes.
+The British Library acquired the Angela Carter Papers in 2008, a large collection of 224 files and volumes containing manuscripts, correspondence, personal diaries, photographs, and audio cassettes.

+Angela Carter Close in Brixton is named after her.

+In popular culture

+The English rock band Wolf Alice takes its name from the short story of the same title, published in The Bloody Chamber, which founder Ellie Rowsell supposedly stole from her school library.
+Another English band, The New Eves, is named for The Passion of New Eve, which band members Kate Mager and Ella Russell were studying when they met at university.